deltachat/securejoin/source/new.rst

 to assure that there is no isolation attack.

 A known approach
-to reduce the number of neccessary key verifications is the web of trust.
+to reduce the number of necessary key verifications is the web of trust.
 This approach requires a substantial learning effort for users to understand the underlying concepts,